Keeper-Security/Commander/README.md

 * d (download): Downloads all records from the account, decrypts the data key, private key, decrypts records and shared folders.

-* l (list): Displays the Record UID, Folder and Title for all records.
+* l (list): Displays the Record UID, Folder and Title for all stored records.

+* lsf (list shared folders): Displays a list of all Shared Folder UID and names

+* lt (list teams): Displays a list of all Team UID and names

 * s (search): Searches across all record data and display the Record UID, Folder and Title for matching records.

-* g (get): Displays the full record details for a specified Record UID.
-The Record UID can be determined by looking at the response from the "l" or "s" commands.
+* g (get): Displays the full details for a specified Record UID, Shared Folder UID or Team UID.
+For records, this will show the login, password, custom fields and other record-related information that you would normally see in your Keeper Vault.
+For Shared Folders, this will display the records stored in the shared folder, user permissions and team permissions associated with the shared folder.
+For Teams, this will display the team name and team permissions as specified in the Keeper Admin Console.

 * r (rotate): Rotates the password field of a specified Keeper record.
 The new password generated is by default set to a very strong 64-byte ASCII-based string.
 The previous password is also backed up and stored as a custom field in the record, saved with the timestamp of the change.